 Through the work of Habitat, millions have found new hope in the form of affordable housing.
 Churches, community groups and others have joined together to successfully tackle a significant social problem―decent housing for all.
 Since 1976, Habitat has helped 6.8 million people find strength, stability and independence through safe, decent and affordable shelter.

-Two construction groups of volunteers assemble on most Thursdays and Saturdays, and are currently preparing to break ground with partner family number fifteen during the spring of 2017.
+Two construction groups of volunteers assemble on most Thursdays and Saturdays, and have broken ground with Partner Family number fifteen on the Habitat Veterans Build in Washington, NJ.